Stay Safe and Healthy

 (except for a 15-mile trail closure in Central Virginia unrelated to COVID-19).

 The most significant COVID-19 related overnight-site closures or restrictions affecting the A.T. are listed below;

 visit our A.T.
 COVID-19 Restrictions page for a more complete state-by-state list.

 Quarantines, testing requirements, or other travel restrictions or recommendations are currently in place for some or most visitors traveling to the states of Maryland, New Jersey, New York, Connecticut, Massachusetts, Vermont, New Hampshire, and Maine.
 See our A.T.
 COVID-19 Restrictions page for details.

 All shelters on U.S. Forest Service lands (most areas between the southern terminus in Georgia and Shenandoah National Park in Virginia) remain closed.

 Hamburg Borough Watershed – 10 miles of the A.T. closed to overnight use and parking.

 SHELTER AND PRIVY ADVISORY

-All trail sections are open for day use.
-Camping is generally allowed around closed shelters unless posted otherwise.
+Note: Camping is generally allowed around closed shelters unless posted otherwise.